 That night, I had my worst dream yet.

 I was running along the beach in a storm.
 This time, there was a city behind me.
 Not New York.
-The sprawl was different: buildings spread farther apart, palm trees and low hills in the distance.
+The sprawl was different: buildings spread farther apart, palm trees and low I wadded up the paper and threw it away, then flopped down in my bunk bed in the middle of my empty cabin.
+Below are recent pictures of Sally Jackson and Percy.
+Police urge anyone with information to call the following toll-free The phone number was circled in black marker.